Battle of Sidi Semiane

-The Battle of Sidi Semiane was a 4 hour combat during the Algerian War of Independence which took place on 20 May 1957 in the Dahra mountains in Wilaya IV.
+The Battle of Sidi Semiane was a four-hour combat during the Algerian War of Independence which took place on 20 May 1957 in the Dahra mountains in Wilaya IV.

-The French army mobilized 850 soldiers to surprise attack 35 mujahideen of the Algerian National Liberation Front as revenge for the Algerian victory in the battle of Sidi Mohand Aklouche on 26 April 1957.
-The battle lasted more than 4 hours, and French commander Gaudion and his battalion suffered a heavy defeat which cost him more than 150 dead and more than 200 wounded, meanwhile the Algerians only lost two men, Si Slimane and Si Mahfoud.
+The French army launched an attack on the mujahideen of the Algerian National Liberation Front in response to the Algerian victory in the battle of Sidi Mohand Aklouche on 26 April 1957.
+The battle lasted more than four hours.
+Algerian sources say that French commander Gaudion and his battalion suffered a heavy defeat which cost him more than 150 dead and more than 200 wounded, while the Algerians lost two men, Si Slimane and Si Mahfoud.